 Disclosure of Financial Interests and Potential Conflicts of Interest.
-SURGERY requires all authors to provide full disclosure of any and all biomedical financial interests.
+SURGERY requires ALL authors to provide full disclosure of any and all biomedical financial interests.
 Further, we require all authors on all types of articles (including letters) to specify the nature of potential conflicts of interest, financial or otherwise.
 This disclosure includes direct or indirect financial or personal relationships, interests, and affiliations relevant to the subject matter of the manuscript that have occurred over the last two years, or that are expected in the foreseeable future.
 This disclosure includes, but is not limited to, grants or funding, employment, affiliations, patents (in preparation, filed, or granted), inventions, honoraria, consultancies, royalties, stock options/ownership, or expert testimony.
+Spousal or familial financial interests must also be included.
 This policy of full disclosure is similar to the policies of the International Committee of Medical Journal Editors, the Journal of the American Medical Association, and other such organizations.
-The conflict of interest statements should be included in the Financial Disclosures section of the manuscript at the time of submission for all article types.
-If an author has no conflicts of interest to declare, this must be explicitly stated.
+The conflict of interest statements must should be included in all articles at the end of the text of the manuscript, immediately before the References.
+It must be included at the time of submission for all article types.
+If the authors have no conflicts of interest to declare, this must be explicitly stated e.g. the authors have no related conflicts of interest to declare.
+This statement will be published with the article.
+Failure to include all relevant COIs will be taken very seriously and the author will be considered for Censorship from publishing in SURGERY for the next three years or even permanently.
 Authors should contact the Editorial Office with questions or concerns, but should err on the side of inclusion when in doubt.
 The following is a sample text: